 All students are assigned a personal Tutor who is responsible for their non-academic welfare while they are here.
 Tutors have regular office hours and are your first point of call for any financial or personal issues that you may need help with.
 The Tutors also operate an emergency rota during Term so that there is always someone available to help, day or night.

-Staff in the Tutorial & Admissions Office are available during office hours and are always happy to assist with any queries that students might have.
-They can particularly help with matters regarding student visas, student finance, graduation and examinations.
+Staff in the College Student Services Office are available during office hours and are always happy to assist with any queries that students might have.

 The College Chaplain is regularly available in College and can provide support to all students, irrespective of their faith.
 The College Chapel and the non-faith Prayer Room are always available for private prayer, worship or meditation.